Dynamic Gossip: Appendix

-\begin{lemma} Let $G$ be a weakly connected gossip graph where all edges are bridges, with at least one source node, wherein any node with degree 1 is a ghost, and that is not a double bush.
+\begin{lemma} Let $G$ be a weakly connected gossip graph where all edges are bridges, with at least one source node, wherein any node with inout-degree 1 is a ghost, and that is not a double bush.
 Then $G$ has a successful $\LNS$ sequence. \end{lemma} \begin{proof} The proof is by induction on the number of source nodes.
-There are two base cases, namely for 1 source node, and another one for 2 source nodes in a particular configuration (defined in that case).
-The inductive case applies to (all at the same time) 2 source nodes not in that particular configuration and 3 or more source nodes.
+There are two base cases: for 1 source node, and for 2 source nodes in a particular configuration.
+The inductive case applies to 2 source nodes not in that configuration and to 3 or more source nodes.